 But Dr. Richard Kimball (Harrison Ford) from The Fugitive, Ray Kinsella (Kevin Costner) from Field of Dreams, and Anna Khitrova (Naomi Watts) from Eastern Promises clearly don't behave in this manner.
 Instead of growing by transferring their point-of-view to another track, they stand their ground and grow by remaining true to what they hold most dear.

-But perhaps this use of the word “Change” and applying it to only one of the principal characters becomes too much.
-It may be the most accurate way to describe the process of a fully-functioning story, but it might also be creating confusion where there shouldn’t be.
-Like many of the terms found in earlier versions of Dramatica such as Preconscious and Obstacle Character (now Impulsive Responses and Influence Character respectively), a slight modification might be in order.
+But perhaps this use of the word "Change" and applying it to only one of the principal characters becomes too much.
+It may be the most accurate way to describe the process of a fully-functioning story, but it might also be creating confusion where there shouldn't be.
+Like some of the terms found in earlier versions of Dramatica such as Obstacle Character (now Influence Character) respectively), a slight modification might be in order.

-Instead of asking whether or not a character has changed or remained steadfast, perhaps we should be asking if their initial perspective has stayed consistent throughout the end of the story or has it been transferred or rejected, or even better—has it “flipped”?
+Instead of asking whether or not a character has changed or remained steadfast, perhaps we should be asking if their initial perspective has stayed consistent throughout the end of the story or has it been transferred or rejected, or even better--has it "flipped"?
 Instead of Main Character Resolve: Change or Steadfast, perhaps Main Character Perspective: Consistent or Flipped.
-In this way we drop the rather-charged word of “change” from the equation and make it easier for Authors and analysts to define where and when a story needs fixing.
+Or better yet, how about just making it a decision between a Changed perspective or a Steadfast one.
+This at least brings them into harmony with each other, and specifically refers to the Resolve of the Main Character.
+In this way we drop the rather-charged word of "change" from the equation and make it easier for Authors and analysts to define where and when a story needs fixing.

 More importantly though, we should drop the idea that the converse is true (if the Main Character stays consistent the Influence Character will flip).
 Why?
 Because stories define Influence Characters by their impact on the Main Character, not by how their perspectives have changed personally for themselves.
 Structurally speaking we don't jump into their shoes the same way we do with the Main Character.
 From the vantage point of the Main Character it's not important whether or not the Influence Character's Perspective stays consistent or is rejected, but rather whether or not their influence over the Main Character has stayed consistent or grown irrelevant.